Shropshire & Telford Community Energy

 The Centre for Sustainable Energy (CSE) is working with our experienced partners, backed by Power to Change and Big Society Capital to make the exciting opportunity of transferring the ownership of the solar farm to the local community a reality.

-The profits have potential to generate a £1.9 million fund to be spent in the local area over the next 20 years.
+The profits have potential to generate a £1.9m fund to be spent in the local area over the next 20 years.

 Between April and June 2020, members of the local community, in partnership with CSE and the CORE consortium, have been busy developing what will soon become Shropshire and Telford Community Energy (STCE), which will be run as a Community Benefit Society and take on ownership of the Twemlows Solar farm.